Skip to content

 The Royal Hospital Kilmainham stands on the site of a seventh-century early Christian settlement, replaced in Norman times with a monastery of the Knights Hospitallers.

 The building as we know it today was begun in 1680.
-Leading architects such as William Robinson, Thomas Burgh and Francis Johnson made it the starting point for Dublin’s development into a city of European standing.
+Leading architects such as William Robinson, Thomas Burgh and Francis Johnston made it the starting point for Dublin’s development into a city of European standing.

 Inspired by Les Invalides in Paris, the building was to be a retirement home for old soldiers.
 Over the next 247 years, thousands of army pensioners lived out their final days within its walls.